-As part of Project NEURON, we offer a number of different professional development opportunities for educators.
-Our opportunities range from sessions at national conferences to more intensive week-long workshops at the University of Illinois.
+While Project NEURON was active, we offered a variety of different professional development opportunities for educators.
+Our opportunities ranged from sessions at national conferences to more intensive week-long workshops at the University of Illinois.

-Because of high demand from teachers, we're providing a set of three posters that highlight the three NGSS strands: Science and Engineering Practices, Crosscutting Concepts, and the Disciplinary Core Ideas.
-Print and laminate the posters...take a photo of them in your classroom and send it to us!
-Each poster is 24" by 36" (61 cm by 91.5 cm).
+Because of high demand from teachers, we've provided a set of three posters that highlight the three NGSS strands: Science and Engineering Practices, Crosscutting Concepts, and the Disciplinary Core Ideas.
+Feel free to print and laminate the posters!
+Each poster is 24 by 36 inches (61 by 91.5 cm).

-Project NEURON frequently holds short (hour long) workshops at national professional development conferences such as those for the National Science Teacher Association (NSTA) and the National Association of Biology Teachers (NABT).
-These workshops typically include hands-on experience with selected activities, samples of our free materials, and discussions on integrating our lessons into exisitng curricula and education standards.
-Our sessions are open to anyone attending the conferences, so if you'd like a taste of Project NEURON lessons, be sure to visit us!
-You can view a list of upcoming sessions we have planned and access materials from past workshops.
+Project NEURON frequently held short hour-long workshops at national conferences held by professional organizations such as the National Science Teacher Association (NSTA) and the National Association of Biology Teachers (NABT).
+These workshops typically included hands-on experience with selected activities, samples of our free materials, and discussions on integrating our lessons into existing curricula and education standards.

 Summer NEURON Teachers' Institute (NTI)

-In the past and possibly in the future, we have offered a series of week-long summer NTI workshops that address core neuroscience and biology concepts in the National Science Education Standards and the new Framework for K-12 Science Education.
-A core group of Project NEURON teachers pilot our materials in their classrooms and generate essential feedback that we use to inform revisions of our curriculum materials as well as ideas for new materials.
-These teachers receive a stipend, CPDUs, free materials and resources, and a strong support community for their participation.
+While active, Project NEURON hosted a series of week-long summer NTI workshops that addressed core neuroscience and biology concepts in the National Science Education Standards and the new Framework for K-12 Science Education.
+A core group of Project NEURON teachers piloted our materials in their classrooms and generated essential feedback that we used to inform revisions of our curriculum materials, as well as ideas for new materials.
+These teachers received a stipend, CPDUs, free materials and resources, and a strong support community for their participation.

-During the school year, lead teachers come to the University of Illinois campus in Champaign-Urbana for four Saturday Institutes where attendees share their enactment experiences, discuss revisions, and continue to develop community.
-These sessions are for a core set of teachers who are piloting our draft materials.
+During the school year, our lead pilot teachers came to the University of Illinois campus in Champaign-Urbana for four Saturday Institutes.
+Attendees shared their enactment experiences, discussed revisions, and continued to develop community.